nicklansley/nick-stable-diffusion/README.md

 - A simple API called by the JavaScript in the UI to send prompt requests, check the queue and see the library of results.
 - NEW: Images appear as they are created rather than waiting for the whole batch to be created.
+- NEW: Create a DDIM-steps series of images by setting a minimum and maximum DDIM step value in the Advanced page.
+The images will be created in sequence from the minimum to the maximum value.
+The DDIM step number will be added to each image's filename as its last three characters before '.png'.
+This new feature unlocks all sorts of extra variations for the same prompt!
+Currently, this only applies when you do not supply an input image.
+I'm working on a way to do this with input images too.
 - docker compose volumes can be adjusted to save the pretrained image model, caches and output library of images on a disk outside of Docker.
 - NEW: Manipulate images you have already created that reside in the library.
 Click on an image in the library and a new